NanoKnife Prostate Cancer Treatment

 Unlike traditional thermal ablation (which uses heat or cold), NanoKnife does not rely on extreme temperatures.

-This non-thermal approach prevents damage to nearby blood vessels, nerves, and delicate structures, making it ideal for treating tumors in sensitive areas like the prostate, liver, and pancreas.
+This minimally-thermal approach prevents damage to nearby blood vessels, nerves, and delicate structures, making it ideal for treating tumors in sensitive areas like the prostate, liver, and pancreas.

 4. Natural Clearance by the Body